NABKISAN FINANCE LIMITED

 - Complaint register would be maintained.
 If complaint is received in writing, complaint number would be given which would be referred to in future.

-- NKFL will endeavor to sort out the matter within 15 days of receipt of a complaint.
+- NABKISAN will endeavour to sort out the matter within 15 days of receipt of a complaint.

 - In case the complaint requires more time, then, the same would be informed to the customer.
 Customer would be updated at regular intervals regarding the status of the same.

-- A complaint of misconduct against an official of NKFL shall be redressed by the next level of authority.
+- A complaint of misconduct against an official of NABKISAN shall be redressed by the next level of authority.

-The Board of Directors of NKFL will periodically review the compliance of the Fair Practices Code and the functioning of the grievances redressal mechanism at various levels of management.
+The Board of Directors of NABKISAN will periodically review the compliance of the Fair Practices Code and the functioning of the grievance redressal mechanism at various levels of management.

 The objective of KYC guidelines is to prevent the Company from being used, intentionally or unintentionally, by criminal elements for money laundering activities or terrorist financing activities.
 KYC procedures shall also enable the Company to know and understand its Customers and its financial dealings better which in turn will help it to manage its risks prudently.